Sabirk8992/Sabirk8992/README.md

 <br /><br />

 ## About me
-I am Sabir from Pune, India, I am Devops Engineer and a Cloud enthusiast.
+I am Sabir from Pune, India.
-I always want to learn new tools and skills
+I like to learn new Tools and Skills
+Started my Career as Wordpress Designer and Admin , now Working as DevOps Engineer.

 # My Devops Skills :
 <div align="center">